-At our annual testing date, August 31, 2021, we had five reporting units with goodwill balances: two reporting units included in our NA Fenestration operating segment, two reporting units included in our EU Fenestration operating segment, and one reporting unit included in our NA Cabinet Components operating segment.
-We performed a qualitative assessment of the two reporting units in the NA Fenestration segment and one of the reporting units in the EU Fenestration segment.
+At our annual testing date, August 31, 2022, we had five reporting units with goodwill balances: two reporting units included in our NA Fenestration operating segment, two reporting units included in our EU Fenestration operating segment, and one reporting unit included in our NA Cabinet Components operating segment.
+We performed a qualitative assessment of one of the reporting units in the NA Fenestration segment and two of the reporting units in the EU Fenestration segment.
 This review included an analysis of historical goodwill test results, operating results relative to forecast, projected results over the next five years, and other measures and concluded that there were no indicators of potential impairment associated with these reporting units.
 Therefore, no additional testing was deemed necessary for these three reporting units.
-Also, at our annual testing date, we performed a quantitative assessment of the reporting unit in our NA Cabinet Components segment primarily due to the recent impairment of goodwill during the second and fourth quarters of 2019 and the history of a narrow margin of fair value above carrying value in quantitative assessments performed in prior years.
-We also elected to update the quantitative assessment of the other reportable unit in the EU Fenestration operating segment.
-We determined that the fair value of these reporting units exceeded their carrying values by approximately 17.6% and 113.6%, respectively.
+Also, at our annual testing date, we performed a quantitative assessment of the reporting unit in our NA Cabinet Components segment primarily due to the impairment of goodwill during the second and fourth quarters of 2019 and the history of a narrow margin of fair value above carrying value in quantitative assessments performed in prior years.
+We determined that the fair value of this reporting unit exceeded their carrying values by approximately 12.0%.
+We also elected to update the quantitative assessment of the other reportable unit in the NA Fenestration operating segment.
+We determined that the fair value of this reporting unit exceeded their carrying values by approximately 384.9%.
 We concluded that no impairment was necessary.